bparanj/crystal/electronics/zettel/inductor.md

 This demonstrates how self-resonance limits the useful frequency range of an inductor, an important consideration in high-frequency circuit design.

-5. How do inductors store and release energy in a circuit?

-Inductors store energy in their magnetic field when current flows through them and release this energy back into the circuit when the current decreases.
-This property allows inductors to act as energy storage elements in various applications.

-An inductor's energy storage capability resembles a spring.
-When you stretch a spring (analogous to current flowing through an inductor), it stores potential energy.
-When you release the spring (current decreases), it releases that energy back into the system.

-To demonstrate energy storage in inductors, set up this experiment:

-1) Create a circuit with a power supply, a switch, an inductor (e.g., 1 mH), and an LED in series.
-2) Include a resistor in parallel with the LED for protection.
-3) Close the switch briefly (e.g., 1 second) and then open it.
-4) Observe that the LED remains lit for a short time after opening the switch.
-5) The energy equation for an inductor is $E = \frac{1}{2}LI^2$, where E is energy, L is inductance, and I is current.
-6) If the inductor is 1 mH and the current is 100 mA, the stored energy would be $E = \frac{1}{2}  0.001  (0.1)^2 = 5  10^{-6}$ joules.

-This energy maintains the LED's illumination briefly after the switch opens, demonstrating the inductor's energy storage and release capabilities.

 Related Atomic Ideas: